Aupajo/middleman-search_engine_sitemap/README.md

 ## Customising the URL

-Sometimes, you might want to perform some processing the URL:
+Sometimes, you might want to alter the URLs that search engines will crawl:

 ```ruby
 activate :search_engine_sitemap, process_url: -> (url) { url.chomp('/') }